-Navigate to the Flow Search tab to view every monitored trace in your system.
+Navigate to the Trace Search tab to view every monitored trace in your system.

-3. Sort the traces by execution time by clicking on the Execution Time column title.
+3. Sort the traces by duration by clicking on the Duration column title.

 You will now see a complete list of traces from the last 24 hours, displayed from longest to shortest execution time.
 You can continue to refine your search as well using the parameters available on the left-side pane.

 You can also refine your search using the displayed graph above the list of traces.
 The x-axis represents the execution time for each trace and the y-axis represents the function.
 By clicking on function or group by, you can alternate what the y-axis represents and can aggregate traces together in order to view more information.

 4. Select the very first row displayed in the list.
 This trace took the longest to complete.

 Once you've selected the trace, you can begin to further investigate why it took so long to perform.